-With this list we´d like to give you some ideas about what you could do during your studies to get some interesting lines into your CV.
-But not only that, if you only do these activities for this one reason it´s unlikely that it will be fulfilling for you.
-Try to find activities from which you also learn relevant skills, which let you grow your network and which you enjoy doing!
+With this list, we´d like to give you some ideas about what you could do during your studies to get some exciting lines into your CV.
+But not only that, if you only do these activities for this one reason, it´s unlikely that it will be fulfilling for you.
+Try to find activities from which you also learn relevant skills, which let you grow your network and enjoy doing!

-- social media (mange your own science page or manage the pages of your research group)
+- Social media (manage your own science page or manage the pages of your research group)

-- writing grant proposals: own travel/ material grants or offering help to supervisor
+- Writing grant proposals: own travel/ material grants or offer help to supervisor

 - (PhD) student/ postdoc representative council work

-- peer-to-peer exchanges (about job market, interview training, application documents…)
+- Peer-to-peer exchanges (about the job market, interview training, application documents…)

 - Industry workshop/ summer camp

 If you want to dig deeper into this topic, you might be interested in our workshop PhD, and next?
 Career options, skills and orientation for scientists or our talk Years not lost: How to stay attractive for industry while working in academia?

 See our full Workshops and Talks programme for more topics.